mivp/VizNotes/3DVis-VR-Workshop.md

 3) Develop content using a framework that supports VR such as A-Frame, Unity3D, UnrealEngine
  - This is more likely to be done by a programmer who specialises in 3D graphics but these frameworks are getting easier to learn if you are interested and have the time to get really into it!
 A-Frame in particular is targeted at anyone who knows some basic web programming.

+## Loading 3D data into visualisation tools

-## What data can we use and how do we visualise it?
+### What data can we use and how do we visualise it?

 ### 3D / 360 video content